nz-govt-moe-sigals/BASE/05.Deliver/03.System/Core/Readme/readme.settings.md

 They probably should not be in the CodeBase/web.config as it ties the code strongly down to a specific system, making the code less reusable.

 * App:
   * Core:
     * "SystemInfo":
       * Provides the name/description of the app (used by FrontEnds):
-          * "App-Core-Application-Name"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Info-Name"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
-          * "App-Core-Application-Description"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Info-Description"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
       * Describe the Creator of the App:
-          * "App-Core-Application-Creator-Name"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Creator-Name"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
-          * "App-Core-Application-Creator-Description"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Creator-Description"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
-          * "App-Core-Application-Creator-SiteUrl"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Creator-SiteUrl"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
-          * "App-Core-Application-Creator-ContactUrl"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Creator-ContactUrl"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
       * Describe the Distributor of the App:
-          * "App-Core-Application-Distributor-Name"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Distributor-Name"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
-          * "App-Core-Application-Distributor-Description"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Distributor-Description"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
-          * "App-Core-Application-Distributor-SiteUrl"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Distributor-SiteUrl"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
-          * "App-Core-Application-Distributor-ContactUrl"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;
+        * "System-Application-Distributor-ContactUrl"; OPTIONAL; SRC:PIPELINESETAPPSETTINGS;